xz946-maker/Interactive-Lab-Hub/Lab 1/README.md

 ### Updated Interaction After Paper Prototyping
 *[Updated Attempt](https://youtu.be/2MFH3JHRcug)*

-After refining the storyboard, we applied the interaction to a dog with three colors.
+After refining the storyboard, we applied the interaction to a dog with four colors.
 - The sensor light responds with lighting changes:
   - Blue → Rest
   - Green → Normal